Romal Palmer: 2024 loan season

 On 10 February 2024, Palmer signed for League of Ireland Premier Division club St Patrick's Athletic on a season-long loan.
 He made his debut for the club on 29 March as a substitute in an away match against Drogheda United.
 His first start came on 24 May 2024 under newly appointed former Republic of Ireland manager Stephen Kenny, in a 2–2 draw away to Bohemians in which Palmer won the penalty for his side's first goal, before assisting the second goal.
 On 25 July 2024, Palmer made his first European appearance of his career, assisting Jake Mulraney's second goal in a 3–1 win over Vaduz of Liechtenstein in the UEFA Conference League.
 He scored his first goal for the club in the away leg against Vaduz, scoring an 81st minute equaliser to secure a 2–2 draw at the Rheinpark Stadion, earning a third qualifying round tie with Sabah of Azerbaijan.
 On 8 August 2024, Palmer scored the only goal of the game to secure a 1–0 win in the first leg against Sabah at Tallaght Stadium.
 On 22 August 2024, he was substituted off in the first half of his sides 0–0 draw with İstanbul Başakşehir in the UEFA Conference League due to a Medial collateral ligament injury that would keep him out of action for eight weeks, including the following week's second leg.
 On 1 November 2024, Palmer scored in the 90th minute of a 2–0 win over Sligo Rovers as his side won a record equaling 9 league games in a row to secure 3rd position in the table and UEFA Conference League football for the following season.

 2025 season

 On 2 December 2024, Palmer signed for the club on a permanent basis, on a two-year contract.
 After four appearances into the season, Palmer had to undergo surgery on a hamstring injury in March 2025, with the recovery period set to keep him out of action for several months.
 On 22 May 2025, manager Stephen Kenny revealed that Palmer had almost finished his recovery and rehabilitation period when he suffered a setback that would require another surgery on his hamstring.
 On 10 October 2025, he made his long awaited return from injury after 10 months out, coming off the bench in a 4–0 win over St Mochta's in the Leinster Senior Cup, helping earn his side a place in the final.

+2026 season

+On 27 February 2026, Palmer opened the scoring in a 4–0 win over Dundalk in what was his first start in 364 days, having recovered from an injury hit 2025 season.
+On 13 March 2026, Palmer scored the final goal of the game in a 4–1 win at home to Drogheda United.
+On 3 April 2026, he scored a headed equaliser in an eventual 4–1 win over Sligo Rovers at Richmond Park.